Thursday's gossip column

 Manchester City have rejected a £15m bid from Borussia Dortmund for English striker Liam Delap, 18.
 (Football Insider)

-Arsenal and AC Milan are interested in signing Club Bruges' Dutch winger Noa Lang, 22.
+Arsenal and AC Milan are interested in signing Club Brugge's Dutch winger Noa Lang, 22.
 (Express)

-Barcelona scouts have watched Brighton's 20-year-old English goalkeeper Carl Rushworth, who is currently on loan at Walsall.
+Barcelona scouts have watched Brighton's 20-year-old goalkeeper Carl Rushworth, who is currently on loan at Walsall.
 (Mirror)

 - Our coverage of your Premier League club is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment